Looking for car stereos?Start shopping

 There's only about 6" of space behind the dash, but you can unbolt and remove the factory radio's rear support without too much trouble, giving you plenty of room for any DIN-size radio.
 You'll need a mounting kit to trim out the new radio, a wiring harness that lets you connect your new radio without having to cut the factory wiring, and an adapter that connects the Jeep antenna to your new radio.
-(Crutchfield includes these installation parts free with most orders, along with our step-by-step MasterSheet™ instructions for your Wrangler).
+These installation parts are available at a steep discount with most stereo orders, and our step-by-step MasterSheet™ instructions are included free.

 Steering wheel audio controls

 Two companies (PAC and Axxess) make adapters that let you connect your Jeep steering wheel audio controls to a new car stereo.

 The Wrangler Unlimited has a single-wire connection for the steering wheel controls.
 In order to install the PAC adapter, you'll have to go to the steering column to access the analog control wire.

 We recommend the Axxess self-programming ASWC-1 adapter for this Jeep, because it'll tap directly into the data wire in the dash — a much easier installation.